Mrs. Danvers: In film

-upon entering the Danbury Estate, Bonnie Burns' character, Mildred, turns to Gale Sondergaard’s housekeeper character, Emily, and says "Didn’t I see you in Rebecca?"
+upon entering the Danbury Estate, Binnie Barnes' character, Mildred, turns to Gale Sondergaard’s housekeeper character, Emily, and says "Didn’t I see you in Rebecca?"

 In television

 In 1972, in the third episode of the sixth season of The Carol Burnett Show, Vicki Lawrence played Mrs. Dampers in the sketch "Rebecky", a take-off of the film.

 In the series Monk, season 1 episode 7 "Mr. Monk and the Billionaire Mugger", during the opening scene, Sidney Teal is walking out of his palatial home.
 He says goodbye to his servants as he leaves.
 They are all shown on camera until he looks to the camera and says "Good night, Mrs. Danvers."

 David Mitchell portrays Mrs. Danvers in a sketch which parodies the 1940 film in the second series of That Mitchell and Webb Look.
 In the sketch, instead of the obsession over Rebecca, it is she who is unable to live up to the second wife's lofty expectations.

 In the series The Sopranos, season 4 episode 12 "Eloise", during the scene where Meadow and her mother, Carmela, are having tea and pastries at the Plaza Hotel under Eloise's portrait, Carmela begins criticizing Meadow about her boyfriend, Finn, so Meadow says "Well, excuse me, Mrs. Danvers.
 What do you have against love?"